dylandewey/Code-Refactor/README.md

 # Code Refactor
-In this website I was able to make the html format a little more readable for the developer.
+In this website I was able to make the html format a little more readable for the developer by adding semantic tags.
 I cleaned up tabs and spacing.

 None of the images had an alt attribues so I gave them all an alt attribute.